slatedocs/slate/source/includes/en/common.md

 Other payment methods | otros | Otros con utilización del sistema financiero | 20 Certificate endorsement | endoso_titulos | Endoso de títulos | 21

-Due to the Ecuadorian Internal Revenue Service requiring all invoices to include payment method information, Dátil will automatically add a payment with code `20` in invoices that include a `credit` object.
+Due to the Ecuadorian Internal Revenue Service requiring all invoices to include payment method information, Dátil will automatically add a payment with code `20` to invoices that include a `credit` object.